akshatsingh1718/leetcode/knowledge.md

 A set bit is a bit in a binary number that has a value of 1

+## How to select bit range ?

+In practical terms, for numbers constrained to be less than or equal to 10^7 (requiring a maximum of 24 bits), we only need to check bit positions 0 to 23 when working with 32-bit integers.
+For larger numbers, like those up to 10^9, we would check up to 30 bits, since 2^30 =1,073,741,824.

 ## Count no of set bits / count no of 1's in a binary representation.

 -   brian kernighan’s algorithm